james-burt/pennineway/route.markdown

 | *High Cup Nick* |

 # Dufton to Alston
 This section includes Cross Fell (893m/2,930ft), the highest point of the Pennine Way.
+The route passes Greg's Hut, a bothy.
+The remainder of the day, however, is spent in a rather dreary stomp along a track until reaching the small village of Garrigil, a short way beyond which is Alston.

 # Alston to Greenhead
+Much of this day is a riverside walk, with a great deal of stile-hopping, after which comes some boggy ground, which is only partially slabbed..
+From Black Hill, the route descends to Greenhead.

 # Greenhead to Bellingham
 This section includes a rollercoaster of hills along Hadrian's Wall before cutting north towards Scotland.